How do you respond to your kids when they swear? Is it worse to tell someone to ‘shut-up’ or casually drop an f-bomb? Does swearing include blasphemy?

 Some things to consider:

-Often when we talk to kids about their swearing, we are talking at cross purposes.
-Adults are talking about respect for other people and are thinking about the meaning of the words, whereas kids are driven by rebellion, or wanting to fit in, or they’re not thinking at all.
+When we talk to kids about swearing, we speak at cross purposes.
+Adults talk about respect for other people and think about the meaning of the words, whereas kids are driven by rebellion, or fitting in.
+Often they’re not thinking at all.

 2. Swearing is used frequently at home

 When I was about three, I was in the ute with my dad checking cattle on our farm.
 I pointed to a cow and said, “There’s Buddy Swan!”
 My dad was confused but I kept saying, “Buddy Swan, Buddy Swan.
 His name is Buddy Swan!”.
-It turned out I did have the right cow, but dad had been calling it a ‘bloody swine’ for breaking down fences.
+It turned out I had the right cow, but Dad had been calling it a ‘bloody swine’ for breaking down fences.
 He was very conscious of his language in front of me after that.

 In some cultures and families, swearing is considered fine.
 I have no problems with that, it is a personal decision.
 However, it is important to recognise that kids aren’t very good at judging context or code shifting.
 They will keep swearing in public and more sensitive situations if they swear at home.